ishmeetkohli/imdbGenreClassification/README.md

 After all the data was collected, some preprocessing was done on it:

-$\bullet$

-:   Any/all use of HTML tags were removed using BeautifulSoup library.
+* Any/all use of HTML tags were removed using BeautifulSoup library.

-$\bullet$

-:   Punctuation, Numbers and special characters were removed using a
-    regex find and replace.
+* Punctuation, Numbers and special characters were removed using a regex find and replace.

-$\bullet$

-:   All the stop words which were irrelevant to the context were removed
-    using stopwords from Natural Language Toolkit (NLTK)
+* All the stop words which were irrelevant to the context were removed using stopwords from Natural Language Toolkit (NLTK)

 Data Mining
 ===========